marklogic-community/marklogic-unit-test/_pages/docs/filename-conventions.md

 under src/test/suites/ named for your library module.

 Inside your test suite, you can create four specially-named files:
 * `setup.xqy`/`setup.sjs` - This module will be run before each test in your suite.
-Here you might insert a document into the test database that each of your tests will modify.
+Here you might insert documents into the test database that each of your tests will modify.
 * `teardown.xqy`/`teardown.sjs` - This module will run after each test in your suite.
-You might use this module to remove the document inserted by `setup.xqy`/`setup.sjs`.
+You might use this module to remove the documents inserted by `setup.xqy`/`setup.sjs`.
 * `suite-setup.xqy`/`suiteSetup.sjs` - Run once when your suite is started.
 You can use this to insert some data that will not be modified over the course of the suite's tests.
 * `suite-teardown.xqy`/`suiteTeardown.sjs` - Run once when your suite is finished, to clean up after the suite's tests.

-You create your test modules in the test suite directory.
+ML Unit Test will assume any other files in your test suite directory are tests.
 Typically, a module has responsibility for testing a particular function.

 You can also create subdirectories in your test suite.
 The testing component will ignore these, so they are a good place for supporting files, like test data.
 Test data should be placed in a subdirectory called `test-data`.